zchbrntmr/ModPE-Scripts/README.md

 Simple Commands - Using chat commands you can place unobtainable blocks.

 Redstone - [Development] Will allow for basic redstone constructions.

+Fire Row - [Development] Will shoot a row of fire out from the user.